Alice Springs & Surrounds 24-hour itinerary

 Make sure to visit the Alice Springs Desert Park.
 Situated on Larapinta Drive, the Desert Park is a ‘must see’ for every visitor to the Red Centre.
 Spot rare and endangered animals in the low light of the nocturnal house and dodge the star attractions at the ‘free-flying birds of prey’ show.

-Walk along the 1.6 kilometre trail and experience three separate habitat areas within the Park.
+Walk along the 1.6km trail and experience three separate habitat areas within the Park.
 Attend one of the informational talks throughout the day, including a presentation on Aboriginal Survival.
 Make your way around the Park at your leisure, and then relax with some refreshments at the onsite café.

 Experience local Aboriginal art